dili995/altsch-semester2-project/README.md

 # README.md

-### **Provisioning a Linux server to host a simple html webpage using apache/nginx, configuring networking for the server and configuring HTTPS for the web server using a free SSL certificate.**

 ## **Question**

 **“Imagine you are part of a startup team tasked with creating a prototype for a web application.
 Your first step is to provision a server and set up a simple landing page to demonstrate your team’s capabilities to potential investors.
 Your task is as follows:”**